 Are you thinking of installing a ceiling fan but don’t know whether it’s the safest device to keep your house cool and aerated?
-Fans are common in many households and they have been of good services to many home owners.
+Fans are common in many households and they have been of good services to many homeowners.
 However, we can’t ignore the fact that some have caused injuries.
-So are these fans safe?
+So are Ceiling Fans safe?
 Ceiling fans are safe in general.
 However, there are some precautions which need to be taken to ensure safety.
 Here are the common installation mistakes which often lead to accidents.

 Floor to Ceiling Distance